Tom Tribe

 Tom Tribe (4 February 1919 – 23 December 1991) was a former Australian rules footballer who played with Footscray in the Victorian Football League (VFL).

 Originally from Victorian Football Association (VFA) club Yarraville, Tribe was recruited by Footscray for the 1939 VFL season and played 101 games until his retirement in 1946.

+Tribe was captain-coach of Wangaratta in 1947 and 1948.

+Brother of Test cricketer and VFL footballer, George Tribe.